andrewzamp/TropiCam-AI/README.md

 - Additional dependencies will be downloaded from `environment.yaml`.

 ### Quick start
-Open a Miniforge or Anaconda command prompt (depending on if you installed Miniforge or Miniconda), then type:
+Open a Miniforge or Anaconda command prompt (depending on whether you installed Miniforge or Miniconda), then type:
 ```bash
 # Clone the repository
 git clone https://github.com/andrewzamp/TropiCam.git